urvishajain/urvishajain/README.md

 - 🌱 I have been interning at various reputed organizations including Urban Company.
 - 👩‍💻 I find my technical interests in Problem Solving, Full-stack development,Technical writing, Machine Learning and open source !.
 - 👍 I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.
-- 🖋️ I am an dancer and I love everything that is so classical !
+- 🖋️ I am a dancer and I love everything that is so classical !
 - 🎤 I just love public speaking and leading various communities and so i have been in various leadership positions.
 - ✈️ I am also an Aeromodeller and an avid and creative learner.
 <!-- ## Experience